Wemubis/docker-filigrane/README.md

 #### Auto-Cleanup

-Files in /uploads and /watermarked are deleted daily at 2:00 AM<br>
+Files modified more than 2h ago in /uploads and /watermarked are deleted every 6h<br>
 Scheduled via built-in cron in the container

 #### Stop & Remove